profound-labs/forest-path/manuscript/markdown/twain-shall-meet.md

 your own thing – there was no sense of having to obey anybody or live under a discipline of any sort.

-\`But at Wat Pah Pong I had to live following a tradition that I did not always like or approve of, in a situation where I had no authority whatsoever.
+‘But at Wat Pah Pong I had to live following a tradition that I did not always like or approve of, in a situation where I had no authority whatsoever.
 I had a strong sense of my own freedom and rights, and of asserting them, but I had no idea of serving anyone else; being a